dalyw01/SMP-Tests/README.md

 # My Cucumber Suite Of Tests

-This is a side project I made to test the BBC's SMP
+This is a side project I made to test the BBC's Standard Media Player

-It is a BDD (behaviour driven development) automated test suite
+The project is an automated test suite written in a BDD manner

 This setup is for MacOS only.
 However some parts of the guide apply to Windows